matheusc9/LoaderJS/README.md

 A **modern JavaScript loader application** demonstrating a **simple authentication simulation** and application launch.
 Designed for **educational purposes**, this project shows how to build a clean, responsive loader interface with modern visuals using HTML, CSS, and JavaScript.

+- Note: in this repository only the web version is available, but it can be easily adapted for an Electron application.

 ---

 ## Features